vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 ##### Conversion options

-The "business logic" of some Apache Spark ML transformer or model can often be translated to PMML in more than one way.
+The "business logic" of some Apache Spark ML transformer or model can often be converted to the PMML representation in more than one way.
 Some representations are easier to approach for humans (eg. interpretation and manual modification), whereas some other representations are more compact or faster to execute for machines.

 The purpose of conversion options is to activate the most optimal representation for the intended application scenario.
 Granted, the content of PMML documents is well structured and is fairly easy to manipulate using [JPMML-Model](https://github.com/jpmml/jpmml-model) and [JPMML-Converter](https://github.com/jpmml/jpmml-converter) libraries at any later time.
 However, achieving the desired outcome by toggling high-level controls is much more productive than writing low-level application code.

 There is no easy recipe for deciding which conversion options to tweak, and in which way.
 It could very well be the case that the defaults work fine for everything except for one specific feature/operation/algorithmic detail.
-The recommended way of going about this problematics is generating a "grid" of PMML documents by systematically varying the values of small number of key conversion options, and capturing and analyzing relevant metrics during scoring.
+The recommended way of going about this problematics is generating a grid of PMML documents by systematically varying the values of small number of key conversion options, and capturing and analyzing relevant metrics during scoring.

 Conversion options are systematized as Java marker interfaces, which inherit from the `org.jpmml.sparkml.HasOptions` base marker interface.
 A similar convention is being enforced across all JPMML conversion libraries.
-For example, in the [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library, which deals with the conversion of Scikit-Learn pipelines to PMML, the class hierarchy is rooted at the `org.jpmml.sklearn.HasOptions` base marker interface.
+For example, in the [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library, which deals with the conversion of Scikit-Learn pipelines to the PMML representation, the class hierarchy is rooted at the `org.jpmml.sklearn.HasOptions` base marker interface.

 Unfortunately, the documentation is severely lacking in this area.
 To discover and learn which conversion options are available (in a particular JPMML-SparkML version), simply order the Java IDE to display the class hierarchy starting from the `HasOptions` base marker interface, and browse through it.